Institute of Translation and Interpreting: Membership

 Although most of its members are based in the United Kingdom, ITI has members from across continental Europe and other countries where English is commonly used.
 The main grades of individual membership are Fellow, Qualified Member, Associate, Affiliate, Project Manager and Student, and there are categories for individual Supporters and Academics, with some Corporate Members, classified into Corporate – Language Services Providers, Corporate Education and Corporate Affiliate.
-In January 2022 the numbers included 62 Fellows, 1535 Members, 444 Associates, 301 Students and 87 Corporates, along with a handful of honorary and concessionary members, making a total of 3165.
+In January 2022 the numbers included 62 Fellows, 1535 Members, 444 Associates, 301 Students and 87 Corporates, along with a handful of honorary and concessionary members, making a total of 3165, although the Institute's Annual Review for 2024-2025 showed a slight decline in total membership to 2919.
 Members are bound by the institute's Code of Professional Conduct.
 Fellows and Qualified Members are entitled to use the postnominals FITI and MITI; the equivalent AITI for Associates was abolished when the precise definition of 'Associate' changed several times in around 2005, but was reinstated in 2013.

 Bulletin Magazine

-The Bulletin is published bi-monthly and has an estimated readership of 7000.
+The ITI Bulletin, currently edited by Radhika Holmström, is published four times a year and has an estimated readership of 7000.
 As well as publicising ITI events, including conferences, workshops etc., it contains articles relating to translating and interpreting.
 Some editions include interviews with authors and articles on world issues running alongside regular features on the pitfalls of poor translation, reviews of translation software, taxation, money matters, and the many uses of translation and interpreting.

 Conference

 One of the highlights in the ITI Calendar is its conference, held every two years at different venues across the UK.
 The last face-to-face event before the pandemic was held at Cutlers' Hall in Sheffield in May 2019 and was attended by 375 people, while previous editions in recent years were held in locations such as Cardiff, Newcastle, Gatwick Airport, Birmingham and London.
-In years when there is no conference, the Institute organises a one-day event, most recently in London in 2018.
+In years when there is no conference, the Institute organises a one-day event, with the first held in London in 2018.
 It was planned to hold the next event in Bristol in June 2020, but this had to be cancelled due to COVID-19.

 ITI's 2021 conference was held online in May 2021.

 As Covid restrictions were reduced, the 2022 conference was held as a hybrid event, online and in Brighton on 31 May - 1 June 2022.
 250 people attended the event, held at the Grand Hotel, Brighton, with a similar number online.
 Sessions were held across four streams, with three focused on translation, while the fourth stream was devoted to interpreting matters.
+In 2023, ITI held two one-day events, the first took place in Harpenden in May and the second in Manchester in September.